-If it is decided that there is a disciplinary case to answer, we will invite you to a formal disciplinary hearing.
-You will receive at least 5 working days' notice of the hearing in writing.
+If it is decided that there is a disciplinary case to answer the school will invite the employee to a formal disciplinary hearing.

+The employee will receive at least five working days' notice of the hearing in writing.

-Notification will include details of the allegations, possible consequences, and sufficient information to enable the employee to answer the case at the formal hearing.
+Notification will include details of the allegations, possible consequences and sufficient information to enable the employee to answer the case at the formal hearing.
 This will include any evidence the employer proposes to use in the formal hearing.